Cold shrinking

 Cold shrinking is a process in motor vehicle bodyworks.
-Compared with hot shrinking, cold shrinking is a longer process, but it is the most preferred method and most common especially where the stretched area is bigger.
+Compared to hot shrinking, cold shrinking is a longer but nevertheless more preferred method most common especially with larger stretching areas.
 Cold shrinking is mostly done by use of a dolly hammer.
-The rough surface is the fill using a body filler or a body solder in order to give a smooth finish.
+The resulting rough surface is filled using a body filler or a body solder for a smoother finish.

-This is a method of panel beating where heating is not done to the stretched panel.
+Cold shrinking is a method of panel beating where heating is not done to the stretched panel.
 This method is mostly suitable for integral cars with integral body panels such as hatchbacks.